-Apligraf® is the only bioengineered, bi-layered, living cell-based technology that has FDA approval for the treatment of both venous leg ulcers and diabetic foot ulcers.
+Apligraf® a bioengineered living cellular skin substitute, FDA-approved for the healing of venous leg ulcers and diabetic foot ulcers.

 Apligraf® is indicated for use with standard therapeutic compression for the treatment of non-infected partial- and full-thickness skin ulcers due to venous insufficiency of greater than one month duration and which have not adequately responded to conventional ulcer therapy.

 Apligraf® is also indicated for use with standard diabetic foot ulcer care for the treatment of full-thickness neuropathic diabetic foot ulcers of greater than three weeks duration which have not adequately responded to conventional ulcer therapy and which extend through the dermis but without tendon, muscle, capsule or bone exposure.